oliverklee/ext-phpunit/Documentation/UsersManual/RunningTheUnitTestsOnTheCommandLine/Index.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""

 If you are using  **MAMP** , you need to edit your localconf.php.
-(The problem is that MAMP uses another mysql socket than the default socket.)
+(The problem is that MAMP uses another MySQL socket than the default socket.)
 To fix this, edit your localconf.php and add the socket behind the typo3\_db host, e.g.: